Masterxilo/ResistanceDB2/README.md

 # TODO, Further Ideas
 * monolotic makefile?
 * every compute script should run independently too, and in an IDE with debuggability, single stepping
+* in the "make" rule for any output file, maybe depend on the (main/lib) code files involved in the computation as well; or just delete everything on code changes?

 * automatic formatting
 * lint all code, in particular shell code too using shellcheck or similar (static analysis)
 * decide if ./data/temp is needed - could also use /tmp... but maybe we would want to see it.. generate tempfilename in these dirs for traceability...

+* consider substructuring code:
+    * dependencies
+    * input
+    * computation